shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 Historical catch reconstructions for Oregon show that catch of Black Rockfish was limited until the development of trawl fisheries around World War II in the 1940s.
 Trawl landings were consistent through the 1970s and landings from other gear types were minimal (Figure \ref{fig:es-catch}).
 There has been almost no trawl-caught landings of Black Rockfish in recent years (Table \ref{tab:removalsES}).
 Modern-era, detailed catch estimates are available from Pacific Fishery Information Network (PacFIN) database for commercial landings (1987 - 2022) and from the Recreational Fishery Information Network (RecFIN) (2001 - 2022).
 Historical recreational catch estimates were provided by ODFW (1979 - 2000).
 Generally, the historical catch series were derived by applying available estimates or assumed values for the proportion of Black Rockfish landings in reported landings of rockfish.
 Observer data, which are available since the early 2000s, indicate low levels of discarding of Black Rockfish, generally less than 2% of total catch.
 While Black Rockfish are unlikely to have ever comprised a large percentage of overall rockfish landings due to their low abundance compared to other rockfish species, it seems plausible that they have been more than a trivial component due to their nearshore distribution for many years.
 Black Rockfish were one of only four rockfish species mentioned by scientific name in reports of rockfish landings in Oregon during the 1940s.

-Overall, removals of Black Rockfish remained relatively low (less than 100 mt) until the mid to late 1970s when landings quickly quadrupled with the expansion of the recreational fishery.
+Overall, removals of Black Rockfish remained relatively low (generally less than 100 mt) until the mid to late 1970s when landings quickly increased (approximately eight-fold, on average) with the expansion of the recreational fishery.
 Since the 1980s, removals have consistently fluctuated between 300 and 600 mt (no major trend), comprising mostly of removals from the ocean boat recreational fleet and the non-trawl commercial fleet (Figure \ref{fig:es-catch}).

 \input{tex_tables/a_Catches_ES.tex}